godotengine/godot-demo-projects/networking/webrtc_signaling/README.md

   - Itself divided into raw protocol and `WebRTCMultiplayer` handling.
 - The `demo` contains a small app that uses it.

+> [!NOTE]
+>
-**NOTE**: You must extract the [latest version](https://github.com/godotengine/webrtc-native/releases) of the WebRTC GDExtension plugin in the project folder to run from desktop.
+> You **must** extract the [latest version](https://github.com/godotengine/webrtc-native/releases)
+> of the WebRTC GDExtension plugin in the project folder to run this demo on desktop platforms.

 Language: GDScript

 Renderer: Compatibility

+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/websocket-signaling-demo/

 ## Protocol